NEXT COURSE

 Course Evaluation / Requirements for a Diploma

-• Readings and assignments before arrival in Iceland: 60-80 hours
+• Readings and assignments before arrival in Iceland: 60-80 hours (reading list will be distributed shortly after deadline, if participation is sufficient)

 • Sessions in class (lectures and discussions): c.
 30 hours